Cleaning & Organizing

 Degrease your hands

 When you’re done working on the car and your hands are greasy and blackened with grime, use WD-40 to help get them clean.
 Spray a small amount of WD-40 into your hands and rub them together for a few seconds, then wipe with a paper towel and wash with soap and water.
 The grease and grime will wash right off.

 You don’t need a chisel or even a razor blade to remove old decals, bumper stickers, or cellophane tape.
 Just spray them with WD-40, wait about 30 seconds, and wipe them away.

 What were the manufacturers thinking when they put that sticker on the glass?
 Don’t they know how hard it is to get off?
+We’re thankful this is one of the great WD-40 uses.
 When soap and water doesn’t work and you don’t want to ruin a fingernail or risk scratching delicate glass with a blade, try a little WD-40.
 Spray it on the sticker and glass, wait a few minutes, and then use a no-scratch spatula or acrylic scraper to scrape the sticker off.
 The solvents in WD-40 cause the adhesive to lose its stickiness.

 That homegrown tomato looked so inviting you couldn’t resist.
 Now your shirt or blouse has a big, hard-to-remove tomato stain!
 To remove stains from fresh tomatoes or tomato sauce, spray some WD-40 directly on the spot, wait a couple of minutes, and wash as usual.

 When soap and water can’t get rid of old bits of food stuck in and around your refrigerator, it’s time to reach for the WD-40.
 After clearing all foodstuffs from the areas to be treated, spray a small amount of WD-40 on each resistant spot.
 Then wipe them away with a rag or sponge.
 Make sure you wash off all the WD-40 before returning food to the fridge.

 Condition leather furniture